openstyles/usercss-meta/README.md

 * `stringifyVar`: Object.
 Extend the stringifier to handle custom variable type.

   The object is a map of `varType: stringifyFunction` pair.
-The function would recieve three arguments:
+The function would receive three arguments:

   - `variable`: The variable which should be stringified, which is the same as `metadataObject.vars[variable.name]`.
   - `format`: The `format` parameter of the option.